MolSSI-Education/mm-tools/_episodes/03-md-bpti.md

 > ~~~
 > {: .language-python}
 >
-> You can view your trajectory with nglview.
+> Load in your trajectory and view it using nglview.
 Use your cursor to rotate and zoom.
 >
 > ~~~
+> traj = md.load('BPTI_sim.dcd', top='BPTI_gas.prmtop')
 > visualize = ngl.show_mdtraj(traj)
 > visualize
 > ~~~